Complex semisimple quantum groups and representation theory: Introduction

+Finally, Chapter \ref{chreptheory}, covers the representation theory of complex semisimple quantum groups and their associated Harish-Chandra modules.
+We also provide a detailed account of intertwining operators, by taking advantage of the relation between the category of Harish-Chandra modules and category $ \O $.
+This both simplifies and extends the work by Pusz and Woronowicz \cite{Puszunitaryrepresentations}, \cite{PWunitaryrepresentations} on the quantum Lorentz group $ SL_q(2, \mathbb{C}) $.

-Let us conclude with some remarks on notation and terminology.
+Let us conclude with some remarks on notation and conventions.
 By default, an algebra is a unital associative algebra over a commutative ground ring, which will typically be a field $ \mathbb{K} $.
 In some situations we have to deal with non-unital algebras and their multiplier algebras, but it should always be clear from the context when a non-unital algebra appears.
-Unadorned tensor products are over the ground field $ \mathbb{K} $, in some situations we also use $ \otimes $ to denote the tensor product of Hilbert spaces, the spatial tensor product of von Neumann algebras, or the minimal tensor product of $ C^* $-algebras.
-Again, the resulting potential ambiguities should not lead to confusion.
+Unadorned tensor products are over the ground field $ \mathbb{K} $.
+In some situations we also use $ \otimes $ to denote the tensor product of Hilbert spaces, the spatial tensor product of von Neumann algebras, or the minimal tensor product of $ C^* $-algebras.
+Again, the meaning should be clear from the context.
+We will use the standard leg numbering notation for operators on multiple tensor products.
+A full list of notation is included at the end of these notes.

+We have aimed to make the transition between the algebraic and analytic points of view as convenient as possible.
+This results in some slightly unconventional choices for the algebraically-minded reader, in particular in terms of the pairing between quantized enveloping algebras and their dual function algebras, which we define to be skew-pairings by default.